f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab5.rst

 - 188.219.154.228
 - 188.241.140.212

-*NOTE: To lookup ip reputation information directly on the BIG-IP you can use
+..
+NOTE:: To lookup ip reputation information directly on the BIG-IP you can use iprep_lookup <IP_addr>
-       iprep_lookup <IP_addr>